Serves 4

 Brush the peeled halves of the apples with melted butter, reserving some of the butter to use later.

-Roll the peeled part of the apples in the nut-granulated-sugar mixture until the bare sections of the apples are well coated with the mixture.
+Roll the peeled and buttered part of the apples in the nut–sugar mixture until the bare sections are well coated.

 Place the apples in a small baking dish.
-Drizzle them with the remaining butter, then pour the apple juice or cider into the bottom of the pan.
+Drizzle the remaining butter over the tops of the apples, then pour the apple juice or cider into the bottom of the pan.

-Bake until the nut crust on the apples turns golden brown and the centers can be easily pierced with a small thin knife.
-This will take about 35 to 40 minutes.
+Bake until the nut crust on the apples turns golden brown and the centers can be easily pierced with a small, thin knife, about 35 to 40 minutes.

-Serve the apples warm, topped with the juice from the pan and, if you like, heavy cream (poured, not whipped) or vanilla ice cream.
+Serve the apples warm, topped with the juices from the pan and, if you like, heavy cream (poured, not whipped) or vanilla ice cream.

 No comments: